-The Tragus Piercing: Everything You Need to Know
+The Tragus Piercing: Everything You Need To Know

 When you plug your ears, sometimes you might make use of a helpful little flap of cartilage located right in front of your ear canal.
 That’s your tragus.